Advisory Board

 KENNETH MOLLOY

-Kenneth Molloy has been the Academic Program Manager in the Professional and Applied Continuing Education (PACE) office at the University of Winnipeg for the past three years.
+Kenneth Molloy has been the Instructor Support Specialist in the Professional and Applied Continuing Education (PACE) office at the University of Winnipeg for the past eight years.
 He holds a Master of Business Administration from the University of Manitoba and is certified as a Project Management Professional and as a Training and Development Professional.
 In his current role, Kenneth oversees the development of course material for PACE and mentors faculty.
 Prior to academia, Kenneth spent the majority of his 28-year career as a police officer instructing other officers on a variety of law enforcement matters.